shelbylee/AuthorityManagement/doc/ProjectPlan.md

 - Department List (Tree Structure)
     - Add, modify, delete departments
-    - Add department: superior department (click to add), name, sequence, and remarks.
+    - Add department: new department's parent department (click to add), name, sequence, and remarks.
 When saving, you need to check whether there is a department with the same name under the same level.
 The department name can be the same under different levels.
     - Modify department:
     - Delete department: need to confirm if there is any sub-department or personnel